ahanba/hiatus/README.markdown

    Checks inconsistencies in two ways - Source -> Target & Target -> Source

 + **Numbers**
-   Detect numbers in source but NOT in target.
+   Detects numbers in source but NOT in target.

 + **TTX, XLZ, SDLXLIFF Tag Check**
-   Detect missing or added tags.
+   Detects missing or added tags.
 Note that hiatus cannot detect inline SDLXLIFF tags accurately.

 + **Length**
    Length of source and target are different more/less than +/- 50%